 Buckhorn Clinical Program Development and Evaluation

 Partnering Organizations: Buckhorn Children and Family Services and Kentucky Department of Social Services.

 Buckhorn provides residential services to persons with I/DD and for teens with abuse/neglect and behavioral health issues at multiple sites in Appalachian Eastern Kentucky, a very rural area.
 The project is using best practices in model development to improve treatment outcomes for the two populations served.
 Buckhorn is serving highly complex cases.
-CSI is currently developing and providing Trauma-Informed Care training, developing the necessary model to be accessible across educational capacities, supporting CARF re-accreditation, and providing support with Buckhorn’s communication with the State of Kentucky.
+CSI developed and provided Trauma-Informed Care training, developed an accessible model across educational capacities, supported CARF re-accreditation, and provided support with Buckhorn’s communication with the State of Kentucky.
 The project includes an implementation and outcome evaluation component to track the embedding process, fidelity of implementation, and impact for youth.

 Child Protective Investigator Training

 Partnering Organization: Department of Children and Families Grant, Florida, Key Assets Florida, and Carter Brown, USA, Gainesville Georgia

 A collaboration of organizations concerned about children’s mental health prevention, intervention and having adequate resources are collaborating and using a Collective Impact approach to work closely together.
 A shared agenda and processes for shared communication have been established.
 CSI is supporting the local backbone organization through using CSI’s collective impact, developmental evaluation and analytic experience.
 The evaluation model includes participating in shared activities and documenting the growth process of the initiative.